Armenia without Armenians: Emigration from Armenia

 In the early 21st century, the phrase is often used to refer to emigration from Armenia.
 In 2009 the Russian government began a migration program, called "Compatriots", which encourages Armenians to settle in Russia.
 Sociologist Ruben Yeganyan, First Nagorno-Karabakh War veteran Sargis Hatspanyan, and political analyst Ruben Mehrabyan stated that the program leaves Armenia without Armenians.
-In 2013 Hatspanyan linked what he saw as Russia's policy of an "Armenia without Armenians" to the Armenian government's decision to join the Eurasian Union and the possibility of a mass emigration to Russia.
+In 2013 Hatspanyan linked what he saw as Russia's policy of an "Armenia without Armenians" to the Armenian government's decision to join the Eurasian Economic Union and the possibility of a mass emigration to Russia.